GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 1. A `PersistentVolume` can be bound to a `PersistentVolumeClaim` using `claimRef` on the `PersistentVolume` spec.
 2. A `PersistentVolumeClaim` can bind a `PersistentVolume` using `volumeName` on the `PersistentVolumeClaim` spec.

 To bind a PersistentVolume to a PersistentVolumeClaim, the `storageClassName` of the two resources must match, as well as `capacity` and `accessModes`.
 You can omit the storageClassName, but you must specify `""` to prevent Kubernetes from using the default StorageClass.
 The `storageClassName` does not need to refer to an existing StorageClass object.
 If all you need is to bind the claim to a volume, you can use any name you want.
-Since GCS buckets do not have size limits, you can put any number for `capacity`, but it cannot be empty.
+Since Cloud Storage buckets do not have size limits, you can put any number for `capacity`, but it cannot be empty.

 1. Create a PersistentVolume using the following YAML manifest.

    - `spec.csi.driver`: use `gcsfuse.csi.storage.gke.io` as the csi driver name.
-   - `spec.csi.volumeHandle`: specify your GCS bucket name.
+   - `spec.csi.volumeHandle`: specify your Cloud Storage bucket name.
 You can pass an underscore `_` to mount all the buckets that the service account is configured to have access to.
 See [Dynamic Mounting](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/mounting.md#dynamic-mounting) for more information.
    - `spec.mountOptions`: pass flags to Cloud Storage FUSE.
 See [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) to learn about available mount flags.

     ```yaml